nislab/passive-radiometer-trace-data/README.md

 Traces of satellite radiometer data collected during the month of September 2023
 ----------------

-This repository contains accompanying resources to our work on spectrum sharing between Earth Exploration Satellite radiometers and potential commerical users.
+This repository contains accompanying resources to our work on spectrum sharing between Earth Exploration Satellite radiometers and potential commercial users.
 The files in the repository represent Level 1 Brightness Temperature Data collected from Earh Exploration Satellite Service radiometers operating near 23.8 GHz, with footprints within 100 km of latitude 42.36 deg, longitude -70.06 deg (i.e. Boston), during the month of September 2023.

 The radiometers represented in these traces are sourced from the below publicly available repositories.
 The data represented in these traces represents a subset of the available data from the radiometers, and a subset of the radiometers operating on the selected frequency range.
 These are intended to represent a sample of usage behavior near 23.8 GHz within a selected footprint range.
 Additional trace data will be added as the team gains access, however we do not claim that the traces represent a definitive record of usage near 23.8 GHz by radiometers within a 100km footprint distance of Boston.